HaylzRandom/clothing-ecommerce-store/README.md

 - [ ] Confirmation page after checking out
 - [ ] Profile page allowing user to edit profile details
 - [ ] Add ability to pay via different options
+- [ ] Add a clear cart button

 ### Optimisations

 - [ ] Have title of website point to current page
 - [ ] Redirect after sign up/login to account
+- [ ] Allow users to delete their account from database

 ### UI